ray-project/ray/doc/source/data/dataset.rst

     ds.aggregate(Mean("B"), Std("B", ddof=0), Mean("C"), Std("C", ddof=0))
     # -> {'mean(A)': 0.9, 'std(A)': 0.8306623862918076, 'mean(B)': 9.0, 'std(B)': 5.744562646538029}

-These aggregations can be combined with batch mapping to e.g. efficiently impute missing values with statistics and standard scale feature columns.
+These aggregations can be combined with batch mapping to transform a dataset using computed statiastics.
+For example, you can efficiently standardize feature columns and impute missing values with calculated statistics.

 .. code-block:: python